guillemgarcia2183/Data-privacy-in-dynamic-graphs/README.md

-# TFG: Privacy and community detection in dynamic graphs
+# Privacy and community detection in dynamic graphs
 ## Anonymization of temporal graphs using privacy methods

 > For this project, we consider dynamic graphs.
 That